 Developing web-sites over the last few years, we’ve been stumbling over the same problem over and over again: how can I visualize my idea easily and quickly?
 Since human being is used to visualize things, trying to understand the idea behind them, recently we’ve spent hours googling for useful tools and tutorials which would help us to create images – mostly, diagrams, charts, chart-flows etc. Links checked: May/14 2008.

 List of nifty tools for drawing diagrams, charts and chart-flows

-- CSS For Bar Graphs
+- CSS For Bar Graphs6

 describes another approach for presenting graphs with CSS and XHTML.

-- yEd – Java™ Graph Editor is a powerful graph editor that is written entirely in the Java programming language.
+- yEd – Java™ Graph Editor13 is a powerful graph editor that is written entirely in the Java programming language.
 It can be used to quickly and effectively generate drawings and to apply automatic layouts to a range of different diagrams and networks.

-- DIA is a gtk+ based diagram creation program released under the GPL license.
+- DIA19 is a gtk+ based diagram creation program released under the GPL license.
 DIA can be used to draw entity relationship diagrams, UML diagrams, flowcharts, network diagrams, and many other diagrams.
 It is also possible to add support for new shapes by writing simple XML files, using a subset of SVG to draw the shape.
 It can load and save diagrams to a custom XML format (gzipped by default, to save space), can export diagrams to a number of formats, including EPS, SVG, XFIG, WMF and PNG.